 A backless requirement is essential.
 These general child safety standards apply to all forms of seats.
 If your children fit within this age and weight range, it is a safe bet that they can sit and ride safely and legally in a standard or booster seat.

-Local Booster Seat Laws And Regulations
+Local Seat Laws

 While there are some variations between states in the US on this general child passenger safety guideline, including booster seat laws, the central premise of the safety regulations remains the same: keeping your child in a car seat for as long as possible if your child falls within the instructions.

-Essential Features To Consider Regarding Booster Safety
+Features To Consider Regarding Safety

-Where Can I Get A Booster Seat For My Child?
+Where Can I Get A Booster Seat?

 Child Ready Safety Seat Distribution Programs